shadowspawn/nvh/README.md

     nvh rm 0.9.4 v0.10.0

-Remove all downloaded versions except the installed version, or all:
+Remove all downloaded versions except the version matching the installed version, or all:

     nvh cache prune
     nvh cache clear